 I hope you will enjoy this story and taste of Hope Town!

 One of the most interesting visits was to Village Ken in Sidi-Khlifa.
-I have never seen so much creativity in one place; it was truly amazing and inspiring!
-This village ,or city of the arts ,was the dream of Tunisian artist Nejib Belkhodja and architect Slah Samaoui built it acording to the artist’s drawings.
-Ken in Arabic means ” Once upon a time” and this school is dedicated to re-teaching the dissapearing crafts and all techniques and art forms that express the Mediterranean, Arab-Muslim and African cultural heritage.
+I have never seen so much creativity, and dedication to the arts, in one place; it was truly amazing and inspiring!
+This village ,or city of the arts ,was the dream of Tunisian artist Nejib Belkhodja and architect Slah Samaoui built it according to the artist’s drawings.
+Ken in Arabic means ” Once upon a time” and this school is dedicated to re-teaching the disappearing ancient crafts and all techniques and art forms that express the Mediterranean, Arab-Muslim and African cultural heritage.
 Nejib Belkhodja introduced abstract art to Africa and was tireless in promoting the arts there.

-Village Ken remains one of the most inspiring and uplifting experiences of my life and I hope to visit again some day and perhaps spend some time studing the arts there.
+Village Ken remains one of the most inspiring and uplifting experiences of my life and I hope to visit again some day and perhaps spend some time studying the arts there.

 I absolutely love creating fabulous garden living rooms!
 This is an area where you can be boldly creative with plants, furnishings and accessories.
 Summer is the time for easy living, enjoying the outdoors and the soothing sights and sounds of nature!
 Garden living rooms provide the perfect place to celebrate the season with family and friends.